Centeva/Centeva.DomainModeling/README.md

 Please use a Pull Request to suggest changes to this library.
 You should not add any functionality or dependency that is not appropriate for use at the lowest level (the "domain" level) of an application.

+## Resources

+Take a look at https://bitbucket.org/centeva/centevaarchitecturetemplate for more implementation details.